-For our policies on specific environmental and social components applied to our business lines, and our procedures for assessing and screening environmental and social risks in our business lines, please visit our website.
+For our policies and our procedures for assessing and screening environmental and social risks in our business lines, please visit our website.

 In 2011, three additional sustainability sector policies were introduced as part of this framework - for the Food, Agri & Food Retail Services sector, General Industries (industrials and manufacturing) and Retail Services.
 These provide specific guidance on managing environmental and social issues - including human rights and labour standards - in these sectors.
 Feedback and input from different stakeholders, including employees, clients, Eerlijke Bankwijzer and Oxfam Novib, was gathered while developing these policies.